MarkFongAU/react-pubgstats/README.md

-`*IMPORTANT*: The API is currently under maintenance, which unfortunately means the player's stats could not be shown.`
+`*IMPORTANT*: The API is currently under maintenance for season 2018-02, which unfortunately means the player's stats for season 2018-02 could not be shown.
+Srver list has to be hardcoded as the latest API does not return the list of Server's played by a player.`

 Pubgstats is a website that displays player's stats from Player's Unknown Battleground.
 The project is build with Express Node Backend + React Frontend + Material UI framework and the API originates from [PUBG op.gg](https://pubg.op.gg/).